-Centered around creating memorable experiences, Victoria Hoi An Resort features its own private beach, outdoor pool and amazing leisure activities on offer,
+Centered around creating memorable experiences, Victoria Hoi An Resort features its own private beach, outdoor pool and great leisure activities.

-At Wayfairer Travel, we incorporate responsible travel in our holidays to Cambodia & Vietnam, and across all our destinations.
-In Phnom Penh, the capital of Cambodia, we take you for lunch at Pour un Sourire d’Enfant to show our support for this fantastic community project.
-The initiative is centred around a vocational training program that has rescued thousands of children from living on the streets around the city.
-The food is simply fantastic.
+At Wayfairer Travel, we incorporate responsible travel into our Cambodia and Vietnam holidays, and across all our destinations.
+For example, in Phnom Penh we take you for lunch at Pour un Sourire d’Enfant to show our support for this fantastic community project.
+The initiative is centred around a vocational training program, which has rescued thousands of children living on the streets - plus the food is simply fantastic.